codethread/qmk.nvim/README.md

 }
 ```

-will format to something like:
+Will format to something like:

 ```c
 const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = {